NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Emblazon Antimagic.md

 Granted by [[Feats/Emblazon Antimagic|Emblazon Antimagic]]

-*   **Shield** When the wielder has the shield raised, they gain the shield's circumstance bonus to saving throws against magic.
+*   **Shield** You gain the shield's circumstance bonus to saving throws against magic.
-*   **Weapon** When the weapon's wielder critically hits with the weapon, they can attempt to counteract a spell on their target, using half their level, rounded up, as the counteract rank.
+*   **Weapon** When you critically hit with the weapon, you can attempt to counteract a spell on the target, using half your level, rounded up, as the counteract rank.

 *Source: Pathfinder Player Core*
 *ORC*